Skip to content

 Last update

-On 9 July 2026 the Tursa scheduler configuration will undergo major changes to make the resource more flexible.
+On 9 July 2026 the Tursa scheduler configuration underwent major changes to make the resource more flexible.
 This page provides an overview of the planned changes and what it means for users.

 Summary of user impact